-This practicum accompanies RNU181: Foundations of Nursing and provides the student opportunities to practice basic nursing care skills and procedures in a laboratory and simulated patient care environment.
-Content from RNU181 is applied using written instructions, performance videos, and hands-on practice of nursing skills and procedures.
+This practicum accompanies RNU181: Foundations of Nursing and provides the student opportunities to practice and perform basic nursing care skills and procedures in a laboratory, simulated and on-site clinical patient care environments.
+Content from RNU181 is applied using written instruction, performance videos, demonstration and hands-on practice of nursing skills and procedures.
 Skill and procedural checklists provide evidence of student mastery of the skill and procedure.
-Students learn and practice basic nursing skills in personal care, sterile technique, patient safety, documentation, proficiency in drug calculation, and safe non-parenteral medication administration.
+Students learn and practice basic nursing skills in personal care, sterile technique, patient safety, documentation, and non-parenteral medication administration.
 There is major emphasis on the critical elements of nursing procedures and the scientific rationale for performing the procedures correctly.
-RNU181 and RNU184 - Theory and clinical courses must be passed.